arshappleid/DEVOPS-Docker-Images-CICD-Pipelines-Terraform-Instances/docker_images/dotnet_containors/.net7_microservice/readme.md

 ### Generating self signed SSL certificate , for your docker images.
 1. Make a directory certificates in the project files called "certificates" then navigate into the repo .
 Using ``` mkdir certificates ; cd certificates ; ```
+2. Generate private key : ``` openssl genpkey -algorithm RSA -out csr.pem -aes256```
-2. Generate the certificate using : ```openssl x509 -req -in cert.csr -signkey private.key -out cert.pem```
+2. Generate the certificate using : ```openssl x509 -req -in csr.pem -signkey private.key -out cert.pem```
 3. Convert to pfx format using : ```openssl pkcs12 -export -out cert.pfx -inkey private.key -in cert.pem```

 ### Configure microservice to use the certifacte.